4 Signs You Need a New Web Host

 “After they merged with another web host, I watched their customer service slowly worsen.
 I finally realized I needed to move when I had a billing issue that took three days and multiple calls to resolve.”

-If you notice that the customer support is slow to respond, pushes back saying it’s your issue or is vague in their answer, it might be time to consider a new web host.
+If you notice that the customer support is slow to respond, pushes back saying it’s your issue, tries to just upsell you on a new service, or is vague in their answer, it might be time to consider a new web host.

 Sign #2: Host Uses Out of Date Software